 “You are a devil.”

 Landis finally shows up.
 I’ve taken about fifteen messages from the Studio, plus several from the legal department, who I had told to call Jay in Miami.
 He seems pretty hung over, or maybe still coming down from yesterday’s pot.
 I know not to agitate him, lest he have a Miller-style meltdown.
 I have his coffee ready for him.

 “No donut today.
 You’re having sugar withdrawals.
 I did put some in your coffee.”

 He smiles.
 I’m a bright spot in his day.
 He gives me half the messages and tells me to deal with them.

 I call everyone back and tell them to attend an end of the day staff meeting.
 We’ll work it all out then.

 Finally, I have a chance to read some of Miller’s stoner jokes.
 They are all lame, mostly because no one smoked pot in the 50’s.
 I write him a note saying that talking about pot isn’t funny.
-I suggest he have the joker pretend to talk as if he isn’t stoned.
+I suggest he have the jokerster pretend to talk as if he isn’t stoned.
 I tell Landis I have to leave to see the writers.

 Miller isn’t there, but I just want to meet the other writers and get them to work on their own ideas.